 As I was looking at the origins of the I Am sayings – Moses’ experience with the burning bush – I was deeply struck by the relevance of the Exodus story to our current world situation.
 I would encourage you to read Exodus Chapters 1-3 to start with, if you can, and see what strikes you.
 Many things opened up for me, and I intend to explore them imaginatively and prayerfully, inhabiting the story, and asking for wisdom.
 I hope I’ll return to the I Ams again, but for now, these matters seem too pressing to ignore.

 We can see how the story of Exodus progresses.
 It begins with forgetfulness.
 Forgetfulness of the way Joseph, ex-slave, ex-prisoner, had saved the country from famine with his vision and good management, forgetfulness of how we are all interconnected, and bring gifts to our situation.
 The Egyptians forgot, and were afraid.
 Their enslavement of the Hebrew people is told as an act of weakness, not strength.
-How that fear led to justifying the terrible law for the slaughter of baby boys – there are echoes of the Gospel here, where the baby boys of Bethlehem were killed, and Jesus’ family escaped to Egypt.
+How that fear led to justifying the terrible law for the slaughter of baby boys – a story echoed in the Gospel here, where the baby boys of Bethlehem were killed, and Jesus’ family escaped to Egypt.
 At the time of Exodus this was the known world’s richest and most powerful empire, and the process of unravelling that power and wealth seems to be begun within that unjust law.
 So contrary to all that is good and right in human relations was it, that it carried the seeds of its own undoing.
 And maybe that sheltering of the infant Jesus was, knowingly or unknowingly done, a kind of restitution.

 In this story of Exodus, I’m powerfully struck how the action of one young woman changed nations.
 Her compassion was the point of turning.
 That is not to say that we measure our small acts of kindness by their global impact, or only do them if we feel there will be some kind of payback, but that this story reveals the hidden power of compassion, and can offer encouragement to us to not think better of our moments of better feeling, but to act on them – to reach out and help, offer what we can.
 What those feelings and acts accomplish is, in many ways, not our business.
 We can offer them, release them, and what happens happens.
 If we praying people, we can simply offer them to God, with no thought of future benefipayback.
 They can cease to be our own.
 Of course, we can try to be mindful of unintened negative consequences, but we seek to act from love and goodness independent of outcome for ourselves.
 For Pharoah’s daughter, if she survived to the time of the plagues and freedom for the slaves, this mercy to Moses may not have seemed such a good act after all.